shira19-meet/y2s18-css/README.md

 - In `hello.html`, make the header a div and give it a class name of "title".
 - Put the rest of your content (paragraphs and links) in a `<div>` with a class of "content".
-- Make another `<div>` between the title and content with a class of "sidebar".
+- You should by now have divs with"title" and "content" classes, let's now create a new `<div>` with a class of "sidebar" between the title and content class divs.
 Put some text or links in it!
 - Lastly, put the "content" and "sidebar" classes in another `<div>` with a class of "container".

 If you're confused, look at the lecture slide with the title "Lab 3: Hints".